 If you don't already have a copy of your development's governing documents, you can request one from your HOA (or the development's manager, if there is one).
 Copies are also on file in your county's public records.

 Your state's corporate laws relating to nonprofit corporations, as well as any specific state laws governing planned developments, might also have something to say about the responsibilities and authority of your HOA and its board.
 You can obtain a copy of relevant laws from your HOA's attorney (if it has one).
 If not, current board members might help point you to the relevant laws.
 You can also search online to turn up the corporate codes and other relevant laws; Nolo's Laws and Legal Research center provides information on doing this.

-In general, corporate law gives board members of a nonprofit corporation the fiduciary duty to the other members of the HOA (all the other homeowners).
+In general, corporate law gives board members of a nonprofit corporation a fiduciary duty to the other members of the HOA (all the other homeowners).
 In practice, this means that HOA board members must: